-The Dietrich School of Arts & Sciences is looking for academically successful (GPA 3.0 or better) students to serve as peer tutors in Physics, Biology and Chemistry.
+The Dietrich School of Arts & Sciences is looking for academically successful (GPA 3.0 or better) students to serve as peer tutors in Economics, Physics, Biology, Chemistry and Statistics.
 Applications will continue to be accepted until all positions are filled.
 Applicants are assessed for interpersonal skills, trainability, course content knowledge, and ability to commit to the training program.
 Interested applications must have received a grade of A- or better in the course(s) in which they would like to tutor.

 Peer tutors provide individual and small group tutoring sessions in subjects the tutor has attained a grade of A- or better.
 Peer tutors work with a wide spectrum of the student population.
-The Academic Success tutor functions as a guide and coach to assist students in becoming successful, independent learners.
+The Study Lab tutor functions as a guide and coach to assist students in becoming successful, independent learners.
 The tutor supports students in developing appropriate learning attitudes, behaviors, and understanding of content material.
 Tutors integrate effective study and learning strategies to maximize the tutee’s potential for academic progress and success.
 As a member of the tutor team, tutors maintain ongoing communication with the coordinator of the tutor program.
-Preference is given for tutors who can tutor at least 2 of the courses in which we offer tutoring.
+Preference is given for tutors who can tutor at least 2 of the courses in which we offer tutoring and can commit to working for more than 1 term.
 A list of courses we offer can be found here.

 - Tutor students in specific course material while integrating study and learning strategies to promote independent learning during one-on-one or drop-in settings for at least 5 but up to 10 hours per week.